Skip to main content

 • Bad faith evidence.If the carrier’s expert makes admissions during the inspection that are omitted from their report, the recording is evidence that the insurer’s investigation was not thorough and fair — a potential bad faith violation under California law.

-• Claim support.Even if the recording is never introduced in court, it helps your public adjuster or attorney understand exactly what happened during the inspection and prepare a more effective challenge to the carrier’s position.
+• Claim support.Even if the recording is never introduced in court, it helps your Public Adjuster or attorney understand exactly what happened during the inspection and prepare a more effective challenge to the carrier’s position.

-XII.
+XIII.
 Summary: A Practical Checklist

 Before the insurer’s inspector arrives:

-2. Ensure Ring cameras or other visible security devices are active.
+3. Ensure Ring cameras or other visible security devices are active.

-4. Capture their response on video.
+5. Capture their response on video.
 If they say “that’s fine,” you have express consent on the record.

-5. Keep the device visible and running throughout the entire inspection.
+6. Keep the device visible and running throughout the entire inspection.
 Do not stop and restart.

-6. After the inspection, email a summary to the carrier and inspection firm confirming that the inspection was recorded, the device was visible throughout, and no objections were raised.
+7. After the inspection, email a summary to the carrier and inspection firm confirming that the inspection was recorded, the device was visible throughout, and no objections were raised.

-7. Even with a recording, take contemporaneous notes and email them to yourself or your representative immediately for a timestamped backup.
+8. Even with a recording, take contemporaneous notes and email them to yourself or your representative immediately for a timestamped backup.